Beyond Hoeffding and Chernoff: Trading conclusiveness for advantages in quantum hypothesis testing: Acknowledgments

 \fakepart{Appendix} \hypertarget{app}{} {S\arabic{equation}} {S\arabic{theorem}} {S\arabic{section}} {S\arabic{figure}}

 \hypertarget{supp}{}

 \epigraph{If you choose not to decide,\\you still have made a choice.}{\textit{Rush, `Freewill'}}

-In the Appendix, we will take a different route towards introducing our main results, working backwards from converse bounds and investigating in which settings and in what ways they can be achieved.
+In the Appendix, we will take a different route towards introducing our main results, working backwards from general converse bounds and investigating how they change when additional constraints on the probability of conclusiveness are imposed, then studying in which settings and in what ways they can be achieved.
 This presents a slightly different perspective with distinct motivations for some of our investigations.

-We begin in Section~\ref{app:conclusive_bigsection} with the study of the strong-converse--style bounds that constrain the achievable error exponents in hypothesis testing even when probability of conclusiveness is allowed to decay with fixed exponents --- that is, the regime of large inconclusiveness.
+We begin in Section~\ref{app:conclusive_bigsection} with the study of the strong-converse--style bounds that constrain the achievable error exponents in hypothesis testing even when the probability of conclusiveness is allowed to decay with fixed exponents --- that is, the regime of high inconclusiveness.
 Here we obtain a complete characterisation of the error--conclusiveness trade-offs.
 Then, in Section~\ref{app:special} we study some implications of these bounds and in particular observe that taking their extreme cases, where the conclusive probability does \emph{not} vanish, leads to curious converse bounds for hypothesis testing with lower inconclusiveness, including our results on `one-sided conclusiveness'.
-Although all of such bounds are tight, in the sense that the converses can be achieved, the immediate achievability results are somewhat weak: at best, they imply a constant probability of conclusiveness, without elucidating how high this constant is.
-This motivates us to investigate the achievability of the converse bounds also in the regime of small inconclusiveness, where the conclusive probability is required to be high.
+Although we show all of such bounds to be tight at the level of the exponents, the immediate achievability results with non-vanishing conclusiveness are somewhat weak: at best they imply a constant probability of conclusiveness, without elucidating how high this constant is.
+This motivates us to investigate the achievability of the converse bounds also in the much more practical regime of low inconclusiveness, where the conclusive probability is required to be high.
 In Section~\ref{app:typicality} we then discuss the classical problem of hypothesis testing with low (including exponentially low) inconclusiveness as well as a number of quantum achievability results that follow from it.
 Section~\ref{app:sequential} is then concerned with the adaptive discrimination protocol based on sequential hypothesis testing that achieves the optimal exponents of quantum state discrimination with arbitrarily low probability of inconclusive outcomes.